NevinSelby/Invisibility-Cloak/README.md

+( Facing few issues on deploying the site...
+Working on solving them.
+Till then you can view the Jupyter Notebook 😄)

 # Become-Invisible
 I have create an invisible cloak using Color detection and segmentation.
 In order to use this project, you’ll need a single-color cloth.
 The cloth should not contain any other color visible.
 Here I have used a white paper as cloak.
 I have made a website which makes this project more interactive!<br>